-- have a reasonable belief that the animal or child is in imminent danger of suffering harm;
+- Have a reasonable belief that the animal or child is in imminent danger of suffering harm;

-- notify law enforcement, animal control or first responders before or soon after entering the vehicle;
+- Notify law enforcement, animal control or first responders before or soon after entering the vehicle;

-- use only the minimum force necessary to enter the vehicle; and
+- Use only the minimum force necessary to enter the vehicle; and

-- stay with the animal or child until law enforcement, emergency services, or the owner or operator of the vehicle arrives.
+- Stay with the animal or child until law enforcement, emergency services, or the owner or operator of the vehicle arrives.

 Studies have shown that temperatures in cars can rise almost 20 degrees in as little as 10 minutes, even when it’s cloudy out, and that cracking a window does not affect this rise in temperature body temperature.

 As the Oregon Humane Society notes, signs of heat stroke in pups “include restlessness, excessive thirst, heavy panting, lethargy, lack of appetite, dark red tongue or gums, vomiting and lack of coordination.”
 There have even been reports of dog overheating in a moving car on a warm day, and experts further say that younger dogs, senior dogs and dogs with short muzzles have a greater risk of heat stroke or other complications in a hot environment.